melissaaaah/Notakto_AI_Assist/README.md

 3. The User will enter in a valid Cell# to make their mark.
 4. When a board is completed, it is removed from the space

-** An AI Assistant is provided guiding the user on how to win
+** An AI Assistant is provided, guiding the user on how to win

 The user may exit the game at any time with the command 'Ctrl + C' Once the game is over, user has the choice to play again with response 'y' or 'n'.

+## tkinterGUI.py
+Running the file tkinterGUI.py will open a window for the user to start the game.
+The GUI follows a similar simulation to Notakto.py running on the console.
+GUI is missing features such as displaying the opponent's move as a pop up window, resetting the game if user continues to play, and closing the window once the game has ended.